-Our business is subject to numerous risks, as is more fully described in the section entitled "Risk Factors."
-You should read these risks before you invest in our shares.
+Our business is subject to numerous risks, as is more fully described in "Item 3.
+Key Information".
 We may be unable, for many reasons, including those that are beyond our control, to implement our business strategy.
-In particular, risks associated with our business include, but are not limited to, the following:
+Principal risks associated with our business include, but are not limited to, the following: